katerinanavab/javadocs/docs/unit06/notes601.md

 ```
 </div>

-What happens if you try to access an element that is not there?
+> 💬 **DISCUSS:** What happens if you try to access an element that is not there?
 Try to access a ``highScore`` or ``name`` at index 7 above to see what happens.
 The index must be between 0 and the length of the array - 1 or it will give an error message called ``ArrayIndexOutOfBoundsException``.

 {:.warning}
 ⚠️ Using an **index** value outside of the range `0 - (length-1)` will result in an `ArrayIndexOutOfBoundsException` being thrown.

 One powerful feature in the array **data abstraction** is that we can use **variables** for the index!
-As long as the variable holds an integer, we can use it as an index:
+As long as the variable holds an integer, we can use it as an index:a

 ```java
   // use a variable for the index